 - Please follow this link to apply in Master 2 (normal session)

 Tuition fees are set by ministerial decree (€243 in 2018/19).
 Please note that you will also need to provide proof of payment for the CVEC (Student Life and Campus Fee) of €90.
 More information.

-Institution for registration: Ecole normale supérieure (ENS) or Paris-Descartes or EHESS
+Institution for registration: Ecole normale supérieure (ENS), Université de Paris or EHESS

-Degree issued: French Master’s degree delivered by Université PSL or Université Paris Descartes or EHESS
+Degree issued: French Master’s degree delivered by Université PSL, Université de Paris or EHESS